worker-tools/parsed-html-rewriter/README.md

 # Parsed HTML Rewriter
 A DOM-based implementation of [Cloudflare Worker's `HTMLRewriter`](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter).

+___UPDATE: While this module works just fine, I've made [a new verison](https://github.com/worker-tools/html-rewriter) that is WASM/streaming based for much better performance.___

 Unlike the original, this implementation parses the entire DOM (provided by [`linkedom`](https://github.com/WebReflection/linkedom)), and runs selectors against this representation.
 As a result, it is slower, more memory intensive, and can't process streaming data.

 Note that this approach was chosen to quickly implement the functionality of `HTMLRewriter`, as there is currently no JS implementation available.
-A better implementation would replicate the streaming approach of [`lol-html`](https://github.com/cloudflare/lol-html), or even use a WebAssembly version of it.
+A better implementation would replicate the streaming approach of [`lol-html`](https://github.com/cloudflare/lol-html), or even use a WebAssembly version of it. _Update: [Now available here](https://github.com/worker-tools/html-rewriter)_.

 However, this implementation should run in most JS contexts (including Web Workers, Service Workers and Deno) without modification and handle many, if not most, use cases of `HTMLRewriter`.
 It should be good enough for testing and offline Workers development.